-You’re not alone.
-In my experience, SharePoint users always want to know the best practice tips for ensuring their document libraries are useful, relevant and valuable.
+You are not alone.
+In my experience, SharePoint users are always in search of tips to help make their document libraries useful, relevant, and valuable.
 While SharePoint best practices are influenced by an organisation’s unique environment and requirements, there are a few things you can do to instantly improve your SharePoint document library.

-These tips apply pretty much universal to any SharePoint document library, whether you’re using SharePoint Online or SharePoint on-premise.
+These tips apply pretty much universally to any SharePoint document library, whether you’re using SharePoint Online or SharePoint on-premise.

 - Make sure document versioning is turned on

 You know that sinking feeling when you open an important document and discover that it’s corrupted?
 Or when you accidentally save over the current version of a file and don’t have a backup?
 Here’s how to avoid it: turn on SharePoint’s document versioning feature.

 Versioning means you can store, track and restore files in SharePoint as they are changed.
 It can be a lifesaver for locating a particular file version or comparing changes between versions.